justinelfritz/justinelfritz.github.io/pages/sourdough.md

 - *Inoculation* is the ratio of fermented flour to un-fermented flour in the recipe.
 This represents how large your yeast culture is compared to how much food you provide it, effectively a concentration.
 Inoculation is denoted by <img src="https://render.githubusercontent.com/render/math?math=C">.
  - *Weight* is the final weight of your raw doughball.
 This is denoted <img src="https://render.githubusercontent.com/render/math?math=W">, and is the sum of the core ingredients <img src="https://render.githubusercontent.com/render/math?math=W=f_{auto}%2Bh_{auto}%2BL">.
 Salt weight is comparatively tiny, and is thus neglected throughout.

+Typical sourdough, regardless of practitioner or region or tradition, will use hydration in the range 0.72 (very low) to 0.84 (very high), and inoculation in the range 0.10 (generally for hot & humid weather) and 0.14 (very high).
+Good baseline values are 0.79 and 0.11 respectively.

 #### Key equations: standard case

 First choose your desired weight <img src="https://render.githubusercontent.com/render/math?math=W">.
 Now choose your hydration <img src="https://render.githubusercontent.com/render/math?math=H"> and inoculation <img src="https://render.githubusercontent.com/render/math?math=C"> based on your environment and preferences.
 The first step is to compute <img src="https://render.githubusercontent.com/render/math?math=f_{auto}"> and <img src="https://render.githubusercontent.com/render/math?math=h_{auto}"> for your autolyse: